 LAW ENFORCEMENT SERVICE - Composed of all law enforcement organizations, their personnel, facilities and resources at county level.
 Upon request, qualified commissioned personnel from state and federal agencies may be utilized.
-This function is under the direction of Emergency Support Function 13 - Law Enforcement.
+This function is under the direction of ESF- 13 - Law Enforcement.

 MONITORING ACTIVATION - EOC primarily staffed by EMD and key agency representatives.
 LOCAL GOVERNMENT RADIO (LGR) - A radio service authorized by the Federal Communications Commission to provide governmental entities with a system for any type of governmental communications.
-In SC this is low band VHF repeater system.
+In SC this is a low band VHF repeater system.
 State EMD Warning Point is net control.

 MASS FATALITIES INCIDENT (MFI) - Any situation where there are more bodies than can be handled using local resources.
 See the Carolina Lowcountry Mass Fatalities Emergency Response Plan (not a part of this annex).
-This function is under the direction of Emergency Support Function 8 - Health and Medical.
+This function is under the direction of ESF- 8 - Health and Medical.

 MEDICAL SERVICE (MS) - The organization of professional, skilled and unskilled groups and individuals who will utilize all available personnel, facilities and resources provided during an emergency to assure transportation and treatment for those people who are injured, sick, aged, bedridden and/or institutionalized; (the purity of water, food, etc., that adequate sanitation standards are maintained and enforced and emergency mortuary service is provided).
+MITIGATION - Activities designed to reduce or eliminate risks to persons or property or to lessen the actual or potential effects or consequences of an incident.
+Mitigation measures may be implemented prior to, during, or after an incident.